wiggitywhitney/mcp-commit-story/blog-post-castle-unstable-ground.md

 **Background agent architecture that respects AI limitations.** Rather than trying to make AI agents trigger themselves (impossible), the system spawns fresh AI instances in unrestricted environments where they are fed context and then intelligently generate content.

-**Real database integration for actual chat data.** Instead of asking AI agents for conversation history they can't access, I figured out where Cursor, and I access the messages directly.
+**Real database integration for actual chat data.** Instead of asking AI agents for conversation history they can't access, I figured out where Cursor stores the human/AI exchanges, and I access the messages directly.
 The Cursor AI Agent can't remember more than 10 messages verbatim despite what it claims, but the actual databases contain complete, chronologically-ordered conversations with timestamps and session names.

 The result is a fully automatic system that produces rich, meaningful engineering journal entries after every git commit instead of failing silently or producing garbage.